 “With the Impella going from P-2 to P-8 we have a 30% increase in flow,” Dr. Jeremias explains.
 “Which is what you’d expect.
 That’s pretty good.”
 While Dr. Shlofmitz wouldn’t necessarily use an Impella on a vein graft case with normal LV function, in this case, with so much myocardium at risk and the need for atherectomy, if something unpredictable went wrong, he emphasizes, “we would have been in trouble, so I’m glad that we put the Impella in.”

 Dr. Vetrovec describes closure for this case as an excellent example of the hybrid closure technique.
 Dr. Shlofmitz removed the single-access coronary sheath followed by the Impella without difficulty or residual sheath bleeding.
 Because of vessel size and local calcium, the pre-close was a single Perclose inserted at the time of femoral access.
 After cinching of the single Perclose, modest bleeding persisted and the team placed a single Angio-Seal®, resulting in effective hemostasis.

 At follow-up one week later, Dr. Moses reports he is very pleased with the results.
 “She did terrific.
 She was asymptomatic.
 Was discharged the next day.
 Did beautifully.”

-Live Cases Featured Weekly
+Live Cases Featured Monthly